KJasman/CSC360-Handbook/Chapter1.typ

   stroke: 0.75pt,
   radius: 4pt,
   inset: 8pt,
-   [Note: The first time you use one of these commands, you may be prompted to set an "upstream" - along with the command to do so.
+   [The first time you use one of these commands, you may be prompted to set an "upstream" - along with the command to do so.
 After you do this, `git pull` and `git push` may be run without additional parameters.])

 These commands bridge your isolated development environment with the broader collaborative workspace!